-Last Updated On 3/3/2021
+Last Updated On 2/17/2023

 The U.S. Virgin Islands, also known as USVI, is a tried and true Caribbean paradise!
 It’s no wonder it’s on the bucket list for many travelers to rejuvenate.
-As the pandemic has progressed, you can find updates of the latest travel safety tips in this blog –we routinely update all of our travel safety blog posts!
+As the pandemic has progressed, you can find updates of the latest travel safety tips in this blog –we routinely update all of our travel safety guides!

 Yes!
 Travel for non-essential tourism ramped back up on September 13, 2020.
 Hotels and other types of accommodations are allowed to welcome guests.
 This means the airports are open too!
 Before you book your trip though, make sure you’re aware of the U.S. Virgin Islands travel requirements below.

 Yes, the islands are fairly safe to visit.
-Be mindful that areas of St. John and St. Croix, which have increased in crime in recent years.
-Regarding travel advisories, however, the CDC currently holds the USVI at a Level 4 Travel Health Advisory, advising travelers to avoid all travel there due to the amount of COVID-19 cases.
+Be mindful that areas of St. John and St. Croix have increased in crime in recent years.
+Use the resources below to keep tabs on any changes to the travel safety status in the U.S. Virgin Islands.

 Divi Carina Bay Beach Resort on St. Croix: This family-friendly all-inclusive is a great spot that doesn’t charge extra for much like some other resorts.
 There are plenty of activities everyone in the family will love.
 Plus, kids under five eat and stay for free!